opennetworkinglab/onos/web/gui2/AngularMigration.md

-# Migrating ONOS GUI
+# Migrating ONOS GUI to GUI2

+# Introduction
+## Why is a migration needed?
+Since the introduction of ES6 version of the EcmaScript language many new language features have been introduced that allow a lot of new capabilities that were very hard to acheieve with the older version of the ECMAScript language.

+Google have taken advantage of this and totally renewed the Angular framework to take full advantage of these improvements.
+The new Angular is so different they have renamed old angular to Angular JS and the new one is known as Angular 7.

+Along with this Microsoft have introduced TypeScript which is a strongly typed superset of ES6.
+Its big advantage is that type safety can be ensured at compile time and the code readability and testability has been greatly improved.

+In addition to all of this Google has introduced a new framework tool __Angular CLI__ that bundles together several JS frameworks together that make creation, building and testing much more consistent and automated.

+The reason for this migration of the ONOS GUI code then is to take advantage of all of these new technologies.
+As it was in early 2018 based on Angular JS (1.3.5) the development of the GUI code had come to a halt, and it was at risk of becoming obsolete and left behind by developers because of its complexity.
+Anyone wanting to develop or extend it had a huge learning curve.

+The purpose of this migration therefore is to make the code more up to date and accessible to developers, and to ensure that it provides an open framework that can be built upon by future developers.
+The simple goal is that anyone experienced in the most recent Angular framework should find it very easy to navigate around the ONOS GUI2 code base.

+# Technical challenges
-Code written for Angular 1.x can be converted to Angular 5, through a line by line migration process (aka a hard slog)
+Code written for Angular 1.x can be converted to Angular 7, through a line by line migration process (aka a hard slog)

-* It is important to know that Angular 5 code is written in TypeScript and all files end in .ts
+* It is important to know that Angular 7 code is written in TypeScript and all files end in .ts
 * In tsconfig.json this app is set to be compiled as ES6 (ES2015)
   * See this [Compatibility Table](http://kangax.github.io/compat-table/es6/) for supported browsers
   * All modern browsers are supported
   * See https://webapplog.com/es6/ for a list of things that ES6 brings
-* Each item (Service, Component, Directive, Pipe or Module) gets its own file ending with this type e.g. function.service.ts
+* Each item (Angular 'schematic' e.g. Service, Component, Directive, Pipe or Module) gets its own file ending with this type e.g. function.service.ts
 * Each test file is the name of the item with .spec.ts e.g. function.service.spec.ts
-    * It is considered best practice to put the Unit test of a component or service right next to it in the folder - some new unit tests have been placed in a tests folder, but they will have to come back out from there in to the individual folders.
+    * It is considered best practice to put the Unit test of a component or service right next to it in the folder.
 * Modules are used to group together services, components, directives etc
 * When starting any new component use the `ng generate ..` This will create the associated test too
+* This migration takes advantage of libraries.
+The 'fw' section has now been separated out in to its own library 'gui2-fw-lib'

+# Migration approach
 Migration the existing ONOS Gui can be done through a process of taking an existing JavaScript file and looking at its angular.module statement.
 Note: